Plan for the best, prepare for the worst

 Boots must be worn - other footwear is unsuitable unless the trip leader agrees otherwise.
 Always take parka, warm clothing, drink, lunch, snack food (chocolate or dried fruit) and torch.
 Consider the need for other Weekend Gear items.
 A change of clothes for the homeward journey is often a good idea.

 Note to parents, relatives or friends of members on Club trips: Should a party be late in returning, please do not worry unduly as this happens often and there are probably good reasons for their delay.
-If you are in doubt please contact the Chief Guide, a Tramping Organiser or the President.
+If you are in doubt please contact the Adventure Coordinator, a Tramping Organiser or the President.

 Have a read on the Bushcraft Pages for basic Trampers' First Aid.
 Take a lightweight first aid manual and a first aid kit that you know how to use.
 People take kits that suit their level of knowledge, so here are links to Nina Sawicki's First Aid Kit and Dave Reynold's First Aid notes.

-If a Club Trip is involved in or with an accident, please contact one of the Club Search and Rescue officials, Chief Guide or a Tramping Organiser.
-A report of the circumstances and actions taken should be filled out and sent to the Chief Guide as soon as possible.
+If a Club Trip is involved in or with an accident, please contact one of the Club Search and Rescue officials, Adventure Coordinator or a Tramping Organiser.
+A report of the circumstances and actions taken should be filled out and sent to the Adventure Coordinator as soon as possible.